crazyyy/akreev.net/wp-content/plugins/advanced-database-cleaner-pro/README.txt

 8. Overview and settings page

 == Changelog ==

+= 3.2.2 - 22/02/2023 =
+- Security fix: when saving the settings
+- Fix: changing the 'autoload' of an option may sometimes result in it being created twice
+- Fix: activating both the free and pro versions together causes compatibility issues
+- Tweak: enhancing some blocks of code to use Ajax
+- Tweak: better handling the use of the WP_List_Table class
+- Tweak (PRO): enhancing the license page + the update process of the plugin
+- Compatibility: Tested with the latest version of WordPress 6.1.1

+= 3.2.1 - 24/06/2022 =
+- Security fix: enhancing the security of the plugin by escaping some URLs before outputting them

+= 3.2.0 - 16/06/2022 =
+- Fix: fixing the error 'Fatal error: Can't use function return value in write context'
+- Fix: fixing the Warning: count(): Parameter must be an array or an object that implements Countable
+- Tweak: correcting of some typos and grammar
+- Tweak: deleting some useless data from "overview & settings" tab
+- Tweak: enhancing the CSS code, the plugin is responsive now and can be used in small screens
+- Tweak: enhancing some blocks of PHP code
+- New: adding “delete filter” for custom cleanup elements in “general cleanup” tab
+- Info: since we have changed a lot of CSS code, please refresh your browser cache or click "Ctrl + F5"
+- Info: great feature will be added to the next version

 = 3.1.7 - 21/01/2022 =
 - Tweak: Enhancing the security of the plugin